WhyNotHugo/python-barcode/README.rst

 Changelog
 ---------

+:v0.8: Code 128 added.
+Data for charsets and bars moved to subpackage
+       barcode.charsets.

 :v0.7: Fixed some issues with fontsize and fontalignment.
        Added Python 3 support.
 It's not well tested yet, but the tests